Extended ADE sale 55% off

 4) Start The Transition

-After you've pulled off a seamless mix transition, it's just a matter of loading up a new song and repeating the process!
+After nailing a seamless transition, it’s just a matter of loading up the next track and repeating the process.
+The more you practice, the more natural and creative your phrase mixing will become!

 Phrasing In DJ.Studio#